php-flasher/php-flasher/docs/pages/laravel.md

 permalink: /laravel/
 title: Laravel
 handler: flasher
-description: Easily add flash notification messages to your Laravel application with PHPFlasher.
-Follow our step-by-step guide to install and use the library in your project, and start engaging and informing your users with powerful flash messages.
+description: Add flash notifications to your Laravel application with PHPFlasher.
+Follow our step-by-step guide to install and use the library, and start informing your users with powerful flash messages.
 framework: laravel
 ---